-In Wisconsin, health care, Social Security, women’s reproductive rights and public education are on the ballot.
+In Wisconsin, health care, social ecurity, women’s reproductive rights and public education are on the ballot.

-“We’re building up what Milwaukee started, and we’re bringing it to Racine and Kenosha,” JoVonna Lue, Community Organizer of BLOC, said.
+“We’re building up what Milwaukee started, and we’re bringing it to Racine and Kenosha,” said JoVonna Lue, Community Organizer of BLOC.
 “We’re having those day-to-day conversations and making sure we are present in the communities where we live.”

-Lue said she got involved because she wanted to help people do and be better.
+Lue said she got involved because she wanted to help people improve their lives.
 She emphasized the importance of having simple, genuine conversations in her line of work.

 “We want to build those relationships,” Lue said.
 “These are our communities so we really have to care in order to find solutions to work together.”

 Kyle Johnson, Political Director of the Racine branch of BLOC, said that in the 2018 midterm elections BLOC contributed to the Democratic sweep of the constitutional offices as well as Tammy Baldwin’s win.

 “In the last midterm election in 2018, BLOC knocked on more than 175,000 doors in Milwaukee,” Johnson said.

 BLOC leaders are open about the candidates they support and endorse publicly.
 Johnson said they work to show communities how these candidates can help residents more than their opponents.

 “You can see the hostility through the policy,” Johnson said.